astronomer/docs/learn/airflow-scaling-workers.md

 ### Environment-level settings

 Environment-level settings are those that impact your entire Airflow environment (all DAGs).
 They all have default values that can be overridden by setting the appropriate environment variable or modifying your `airflow.cfg` file.
 Generally, all default values can be found in the [Airflow Configuration Reference](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html).
-To check current values for an existing Airflow environment, go to **Admin** > **Configurations** in the Airflow UI.
+To check current values for an existing Airflow environment, go to **Admin** > **Configurations** in the Apache Airflow® UI.
 For more information, see [Setting Configuration Options](https://airflow.apache.org/docs/apache-airflow/stable/howto/set-config.html) in the Apache Airflow documentation.

 If you're running Airflow on Astronomer, you should modify these parameters with Astronomer environment variables.
 For more information, see [Environment Variables on Astronomer](https://www.astronomer.io/docs/astro/environment-variables).